andreivisan/andreivisan.github.io/_posts/2015-11-27-android-change-status-bar-color-by-converting-existing-color-hsb.md

 #### Getting the string HEX of a color from colors.xml

 The call to this method should look something like this: `changeColorHSB(getResources().getString(R.color.black))`.
-This should give you the hex value as string of the color under the name `black` defined in your `colors.xml` file.
+This should give you the string of the hex value of the color under the name `black` defined in your `colors.xml` file.

 #### Converting HEX color to HSV

 So what I did in the method above was to get the string hex code of a color I set in `colors.xml` and convert it to `int` so I can then convert it to an `HSV float array` which has size 3 and contains the `Hue`, the `Saturation`  and the `Value` for our color.
-After adding `0.1` to the `Saturation` and substracting `0.1` from `Value` I converted the `HSV` color into `ARGB` color.
+After adding `0.1` to the `Saturation` and subtracting `0.1` from `Value` I converted the `HSV` color into `ARGB` color.

 #### Converting ARGB color to HEX

 In order to convert the `ARGB` color to `HEX` I used the following statement: `String.format("#%08X", argbColor);`.
-And that was it, now we have a darker shade of the color we pass as parameter to our `changeColorHSB` method.
+And that's it, now we have a darker shade of the color we pass as parameter to our `changeColorHSB` method.

 ### Conclusion

+Even though this might not be a common use case, I hope the solution above will help somebody.
+Please leave a comment bellow if it helped you or if you need any further help or just want to leave some suggestions.